The Fly View is used to command and monitor the vehicle when flying.

 You can land at the current position at any time while flying:

-- Press the Land button in the Fly Tools (this will toggle to a Land button when landed).
+- Press the Land button in the Fly Tools (this will toggle to a Takeoff button when landed).

 - Confirm landing using the slider.